regebro/reportingdb/reportingdb.rst

    It sounds obvious, but it isn't, because there is also ELT, extract, load, transform, where the transformation of data is done when actually looking at data.
+That's usually done for "data lakes" where you stick *all* your data in quite raw formats for data mining and things like that.

    But as we want the reporting database to be easy to use for reports, we need to transform the data before loading it into the reporting database.

    These three steps doesn't need to be done at the same place or the same time.
 And where to do them and how depends a lot on how your choose to